urbit/examples/gall/echo/readme.md

 `/echo`

-Follow the instructions in the root readme to start up a fake galaxy and start the `echo` app.
+This app demonstrates how to enter input from the command line and print it out in the dojo.

-Then poke the app with any noun:
+To run, poke the app with any noun:

 `:examples-echo {insert any noun}`

+Here the app simply printfs the input and then returns an empty list of moves and an identical context to the one it received.